Laurae2/Laurae/README.md

 * Benchmark to convert a dgCMatrix with 2,500,000 rows and 8,500 columns (1.1GB in memory) => 5 minutes
 * I think it needs minimum hours if not days for the other existing converters for such size.
+* Currently not merged on this repository: see https://github.com/Laurae2/sparsity !

 **Nice pictures:**